jenkinsci/git-client-plugin/.github/pull_request_template.md

 - [ ] No Javadoc warnings were introduced with my changes
 - [ ] No spotbugs warnings were introduced with my changes
 - [ ] I have interactively tested my changes
-- [ ] Any dependent changes have been merged and published in upstream modules (like git-client-plugin)

 ## Types of changes